 |Values are valid only on day of printing.|

-D-lactate is produced from carbohydrates that are not absorbed in the small intestine by bacteria residing in the colon.
+D-lactate is produced by bacteria residing in the colon when carbohydrates are not completely absorbed in the small intestine.
 When large amounts are absorbed it can cause metabolic acidosis, altered mental status (from drowsiness to coma) and a variety of other neurologic symptoms, in particular dysarthria and ataxia.
 Although a temporal relationship has been described between elevations of plasma and urine D-lactate and the accompanying encephalopathy, the mechanism of neurologic manifestations has not been elucidated.